MikeTYChen/Front-End-Starter-App/README.md

-# Front End Starter Kit
+# Front End Starter App

 This is a starter point for creating front-end portion of applications or creating static webpages.
-It uses gulp, SASS, susy, & ejs.
+It uses gulp, SASS, susy & EJS.

 Author: Michael Chen